 The Pahrump Hills campaign previously drilled at two other sites.
 The outcrop is an exposure of bedrock that forms the basal layer of Mount Sharp.
 Curiosity’s extended mission, which began last year after a two-year prime mission, is examining layers of this mountain that are expected to hold records of how ancient wet environments on Mars evolved into drier environments.

-The rover team is planning to drive Curiosity away from Pahrump Hills in coming days, exiting through a narrow valley called “Artist’s Drive,” which will lead the rover along a strategically planned route higher on the basal layer of Mount Sharp.
+The rover team is planning to drive Curiosity away from Pahrump Hills in the coming days, exiting through a narrow valley called “Artist’s Drive,” which will lead the rover along a strategically planned route higher on the basal layer of Mount Sharp.

 The Telegraph Peak site was selected after the team discussed the large set of physical and chemical measurements acquired throughout the campaign.
-In particular, measurements of the chemistry of the Telegraph Peak site, using the Alpha Particle X-ray Spectrometer (APXS) on the rover’s arm, motivated selection of this target for drilling before the departure from Pahrump Hills.
+In particular, measurements of the chemistry of the Telegraph Peak site, using the Alpha Particle X-ray Spectrometer (APXS) on the rover’s arm, motivated the selection of this target for drilling before the departure from Pahrump Hills.

 Compared to the chemistry of rocks and soils that Curiosity assessed before reaching Mount Sharp, the rocks of Pahrump Hills are relatively enriched in the element silicon in proportion to the amounts of the elements aluminum and magnesium.
 The latest drilling site exhibits that characteristic even more strongly than the earlier two, which were lower in the outcrop.